semanux/website/README.md

 # Website of Semanux

-This is the repository of the Semanux Website.
+This is the repository of the Semanux website.
 We are using [Jekyll](https://jekyllrb.com) for generating the site, [Node.js](https://nodejs.org/en) for processing the code and the generated site, and [Github Actions](https://github.com/features/actions) for automatic deployment of the site.
 All changes on the site originate from changes in this code repository.
 Please see the [license file](./LICENSE) for details about the licensing of our code.

 ## Local Setup